ajibxla/ajibxla/README.md

 - 👋 Hi, I’m @ajibxla
 - 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning SASS and Javascript.
+- 🌱 I’m currently learning Javascript.
 Taking on React JS once I have a fair understanding of Vanilla JS.
 - 💞️ I’m looking to collaborate on building real life projetcs
 - 📫 How to reach me Twitter @ajibxla